-In the case of NAS connection release procedure, the UE indicates that it requests to be released from RRC-CONNECTED state, by initiating either a Service Request procedure over 3GPP access or a Registration procedure over 3GPP access (in case the UE needs to perform Registration Update at the same time with this network, provided that the network has already indicated support for Connection Release feature in the current stored Registration Area), by including a Release Request Indication.
+In the case of NAS connection release procedure, the UE indicates that it requests to be released from RRC-CONNECTED state, by initiating either a Service Request procedure over 3GPP access or a Registration procedure over 3GPP access (in case the UE needs to perform Registration Update at the same time with this network, including the case where the Registration Request is sent due to mobility outside the Registration Area, i.e. before detecting whether the network supports the feature in the new Tracking Area, provided that the network has already indicated support for Connection Release feature in the current stored Registration Area), by including a Release Request Indication.
 If supported by the UE and network, the UE may also provide, only together with the Release Request Indication, Paging Restriction Information, as specified in clause 5.38.5, which requests the network to restrict paging.
 The Paging Restriction Information from the UE is stored in the UE context in the AMF.
 If no Paging Restriction Information is provided in the Service Request over 3GPP access or the Registration Request over 3GPP access, any stored Paging Restriction Information in the UE context in the AMF is removed.

 When the UE initiates a Service Request procedure over 3GPP access or Registration procedure over 3GPP access without providing a Release Request indication, the network removes any stored Paging Restriction Information.

 For NR/5G access, an AS method for the UE to request the network to release the UE from RRC-CONNECTED state is specified in TS 38.300 [27].
 This mechanism does not allow the UE to indicate Paging Restrictions.